 Disclosure Guide for Financial Advisers

-As part of the Get in Shape series, designed to support the advice community through the changes as part of the Financial Services Legislation Amendment Act (FSLAA), the Financial Services Council has developed a new Disclosure Guide For Financial Advisers.
+As part of the Get in Shape series, designed to help financial advisers understand their disclosure obligations under the Financial Markets Conduct Act 2013 (FMCA), the Financial Services Council has developed a new Disclosure Guide For Financial Advisers.

 The Get In Shape Advice Summits were held across New Zealand in 2020 and 2021, and featured a welcome from the Minister for Commerce and Consumer Affairs, and representatives from MBIE, the FMA and industry.
 Click on the relevant year to see videos and other resources from the sessions.

-The FSC is running a series of Get In Shape webinars to keep the advice community updated and help transition to the new FSLAA regime.
-The 45 minute webinars run at 9:30am every other Friday and you can register for the next session here.
+The FSC is running a series of Get In Shape webinars to keep the advice community updated and help transition to the new FMCA regime.
+The 45 minute webinars run monthly on Fridays at 9:30am and you can register for the next session here.
 Find out more below, sign up to receive updates or watch previous sessions via YouTube.

 |Welcome and introduction to the series from Mark Banicevich